rokbenko/ai-playground/milvus-tutorials/2-Attu_starter/README.md

 2. Running the Docker command to start the Attu container
 3. Verifying the setup by checking Docker Desktop and accessing the Attu dashboard via localhost

-- **Managing Milvus databases with Attu:** We will explore how to manage Milvus databases in Attu by performing the following tasks:
+- **Managing Milvus Standalone database with Attu:** We will explore how to manage the Milvus Standalone database in Attu by performing the following tasks:

     - Adding a Milvus collection in Attu
     - Creating an index for the Milvus collection in Attu